bakai-taalaibek/HRU/README.md

-# HRU
+# Learning Javascript

-Learning Javascript
+These are just some exercises I completed while learning JavaScript.

-These are just some exercises as part of learning JavaScript.
+I keep this repo for history.